arusak/contentful-fullstack-demo/README.md

 - Contentful space and API access token

 ### Environment variables
-Create a `.env.local` file in the repository root with the following variables:
+Create a `.env.local` file in the repository root with the following variables (see `.env.example`):
+- `CONTENTFUL_SPACE_ID` – Your Contentful Space ID
 - `CONTENTFUL_ACCESS_TOKEN` – Contentful CDA (Content Delivery API) token
-- `CONTENTFUL_SPACE_ID` – Your Contentful Space ID
-- `BASE_URL` – Used to call local API endpoints
+- `NEXT_PUBLIC_SITE_URL` – The origin used by server components to call local API endpoints (e.g., http://localhost:3000).
+In production on Vercel this is set automatically.
+- `PORT` – Optional.
+Port for local dev server (defaults to 3000; if you set this, also update NEXT_PUBLIC_SITE_URL accordingly).

 ### Notes
 - The frontend and API expect a header X-User-Roles with a comma-separated list of roles.